cnagpal/DGTHUM110/Assignment03.md

 In the user activity, I asked the user to use a data set search website to see how they generally interact with a webpage that serves this function.
 Also to observe what features they like and gravitate towards using when looking for data.
 I also asked the user questions in an interview about their searches for data in everday life.

 The user chosen for this contextual inquiry is a math major at UCLA.
-This user adequetely meets the requirement of a student that likely uses data in their school assignments and projects, and has conducted a search for data sets to utilize in the past.
+This user adequetely meets the requirement of a student that likely uses data in their school assignments and projects, and has conducted searches for data sets in the past.

 ## Step 4: Interview Guide